skarumbairam/LearningCasts/REACTJS_REDUX.md

 - For dynamic content, you can use getStaticProps with getStaticPaths for static generation or getServerSideProps for server-side rendering.
 - Dynamic routes in Next.js enable you to build flexible, data-driven applications where the URL path is dynamically determined and content can be fetched based on the URL parameters.

+## what is serverless computing
+Serverless is a cloud computing model that allows developers to build and run applications without managing servers.
+The cloud service provider (CSP) manages the infrastructure that runs the application code.

+Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers.
+The term “serverless” doesn’t mean there are no servers.
+It means the servers are abstracted away from application development.
+A cloud provider handles the routine work of provisioning, maintaining, and scaling the server infrastructure.

+- Developers write code and package it into containers
+- The CSP provisions, scales, and maintains the infrastructure
+- Serverless apps automatically scale up or down based on demand
+- Developers pay only for the resources they use

+- Developers can focus on business logic
+- Applications can be more cost-effective and efficient
+- Applications can scale to meet business demand

+Examples of serverless computing AWS Lambda, Google Cloud, and Microsoft Azure.

 # ======= DEV OPS ===================

 What is DevOps?